jeftegoes/AwsOverview/AWS CICD.md

 - `files` - How to source and copy from S3 / GitHub to filesystem
   - `source`
   - `destination`
-- `hooks` - Set of instructions to do to deploy the new version (hooks can have timeouts), the order is:
+- `hooks` - The content in the `hooks` section of the AppSpec file varies, depending on the compute platform for your deployment:
   - `ApplicationStop`
   - EC2
     - `DownloadBundle`